Lumen (band)

 Lumen is a Russian rock band from Ufa.
 It has released seven studio albums to date.

 The band considers February 12, 1998 as its birthday because on that date it performed as "Lumen" for the first time.
 The band's earlier works have an alternative rock sound with a strong influence of punk.
 However, they took a heavier approach on later releases.
 The lyrics are usually written by singer and frontman Rustem "Tem" Bulatov.
 The band's songs are inspired by diverse controversial events and issues which take place inside and outside Russia, as well as personal struggles.

 Biography

 1996–2000

 Rustem Bulatov (vocals), Igor Mamaev (guitar) and Denis Shakhanov (drums) had been jamming together with different bass players.
 Finally, Yevgeni Ognev was accepted as a full-time member.
 During this period, the band did not have a constant name and was playing cover versions of Grazhdanskaya Oborona and Kino songs, as well as writing their first original material.

 2001

 In 2001, Lumen had a headline performance at Navigator Club in their hometown.
-The show was later released as their first live album.

 2002

 The major part of the year was spent in the studio working on the debut full-length record.
-One of the songs entitled "Sid & Nancy" was released as a radio single which later turned out to be successful.
-It was amongst the 13 most charting songs of Nashe Radio for about two months.
-It also helped the band to get a spot at the big festival organized by the same radio.
-The musicians consider this show as one of the most important in their careers as well as the turning point for the whole band.

 2003

 The band released their debut album called Без консервантов ("No Preservatives Added") which contains 18 songs, including their breakthrough single "Sid & Nancy".
-The song called "Urmanga" features the lyrics written in Bashkir language.
-This remains their only song performed in another language apart from Russian.

 2004

 In 2004, the band began to work with Vadim Bazeev, who today is a director and producer of the group.
-They also published thealbum "Три пути (Three Ways), their second studio work.
-After the album release they started their first tour of twenty cities in Russia.